SecuritySynapse/course-assessment-fall-2024/tokens.md

 ## Token Use Regulations

-1) Each student starts out with a total of three (3) tokens when the academic semester starts.
+1) Each student starts out with a total of two (2) tokens when the academic semester starts.
 Students can only submit this form if they have at least one token that they can "spend" in order to "pay for" the reassessment of their work.